TZstatsADS/Fall2018-Proj3-Sec1-grp3/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains the feature we extracted from our dataset and the model we trained in RData file.